jacky6016/DockerNotes/README.md

 Example: `docker run --network=wp-mysql-network -e DB_Host=mysql-db -e DB_Password=db_pass123 -p 38080:8080 --name webapp --link mysql-db:mysql-db -d kodekloud/simple-webapp-mysql`

-# Docker Storage
-- Docker builds image faster by reusing existing layers that don't change
-- An image is shared by all the containers using it
-- The data in a container layer is destroyed once the container is destroyed
-Volume: create persistent data that an container can store & mount

 # Docker Compose
 Configuration of running multiple containers with YAML files